ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 A zone are regional groups of Azure regions for billing.
 Data transfer charges are based on the zone.

 #### Region
+- The cost for resources differs from region to region.
 - A group of data centers connected by a **high-speed** network
 - geographically separated from each other
 - Each region has at least **three** separate zones.
+- customer cannot decide on the region pairs used by the underlying Azure storage services
 - multi-region support is not optimal in terms of architectural configuration because it is difficult to link virtual machines across regions

 importants: